equinix/terraform-provider-equinix/docs/resources/bgp_session.md

 ---
-page_title: "Packet: packet_bgp_session"
+page_title: "Equinix Metal: packet_bgp_session"
 subcategory: ""
 description: |-
-  BGP session in Packet Host
+  BGP session in Equinix Metal Host
 ---

 # packet_bgp_session

-Provides a resource to manage BGP sessions in Packet Host.
-Refer to [Packet BGP documentation](https://www.packet.com/developers/docs/network/advanced/local-and-global-bgp/) for more details.
+Provides a resource to manage BGP sessions in Equinix Metal Host.
+Refer to [Equinix Metal BGP documentation](https://metal.equinix.com/developers/docs/networking/local-global-bgp/) for more details.

 You need to have BGP config enabled in your project.

-BGP session must be linked to a device running [BIRD](https://bird.network.cz) or other BGP routing daemon which will control route advertisements via the session to Packet's upstream routers.
+BGP session must be linked to a device running [BIRD](https://bird.network.cz) or other BGP routing daemon which will control route advertisements via the session to Equinix Metal's upstream routers.

 ## Example Usage

-Following HCL illustrates usage of the BGP features in Packet.
+Following HCL illustrates usage of the BGP features in Equinix Metal.
 It will

 * spawn a device in a new BGP-enabled project
 * reserve a floating IPv4 address in the project in the same location as the device